 Despite her young age, Lady Louisa set herself the task of not only finishing Castletown, but making it one of the most admired country houses in Ireland.
 Thomas, her husband, or Squire Tom, as he was more commonly known, sat in the Irish Parliament for forty years.
-He died in his late 50s.

 Louisa, like Katherine, outlived her husband by many years, devoting much of her life to the care of the poor.
-Upon her death, the house and estate passed to Edward Packenham, son of Tom's niece, as Tom and Louisa were also childless.